Summary

 ConfigName Short-TermThe name of the configuration.

-Name Short-TermThe name of the Fleet installation token.
+Name ✓Short-TermThe name of the Fleet installation token.

 The other input datatype is a simple one.
 You can return results based on whether they are in ascending or descending order, alphanumerically.

-Table: OrderBy
+Table: OrderBy Enum Datatype

 ParameterTypeRequiredDefaultStabilityDescription

-Some arguments may be required, as indicated in the Required column.
-For return datatypes, this indicates that you must specify which fields you want returned in the results.
+Some input parameters may be required, as indicated in the Required column.
+For return values, this indicates that you are assured a value if the field is requested for the results.

 Table last updated: Oct 10, 2025

-ASC Long-TermOrder results in ascending order (e.g., 0 to 9, A to Z).
+ASC ✓Long-TermOrder results in ascending order (e.g., 0 to 9, A to Z).

 DESC Long-TermOrder results in descending order (e.g., 9 to 0, Z to A).

-Returned Datatype
+Returned Values

-Table: SearchFleetInstallationTokenResultSet
+Table: SearchFleetInstallationTokenResultSet Datatype

 ParameterTypeRequiredDefaultStabilityDescription

-Some arguments may be required, as indicated in the Required column.
-For return datatypes, this indicates that you must specify which fields you want returned in the results.
+Some input parameters may be required, as indicated in the Required column.
+For return values, this indicates that you are assured a value if the field is requested for the results.

 Table last updated: Mar 19, 2025